Tuesday, November 26, 2013

 -Chef Dave grumbling about me using up all the espresso pods for my Iced Coffee productions.

--Having Long Island Iced Teas with seemingly bi-curious Chris.
+-Having Long Island Iced Teas with a waiter named Chris who was seemingly bi-curious.

 -The discreet way that he indicated to me that he was thirsty (I wish he had been interested in signaling for other things).